TarEnethil/archivar/Welcome.md

 Admins are the only one who can see the fields denoted with "DM notes" or similar annotations.

 ### Map admin
-Map admins can change the map settings and add new map node types.
+Map admins can change the map settings and add new location types.
-They can also see hidden nodes created by normal users or other map admins.
+They can also see hidden locations created by normal users or other map admins.
-Hidden nodes created by an admin can't be seen by map admins.
+Hidden locations created by an admin can't be seen by map admins.
 This role was introduced to have some trusted people help with the world building aspect without giving away all GM secrets.

 ### Wiki admin